htrinter/Open-Multiple-URLs/README.md

-# Open Multiple URLs Browser Extension (Chrome and Firefox)
+# Open Multiple URLs Browser Extension

-Browser extension that opens a list of URLs and additionally extracts URLs from text.
+Browser extension for Chrome and Firefox that opens a list of URLs and additionally extracts URLs from text.

 ## Features